-Your boat's AC electrical system operates on 120V/60Hz or 220V/50Hz from the generator and/or shore power.

-The low CO, gas 10 kW generator provides power to your boat's electrical system through the AC Main Breaker Panel.
-Connections to the AC electrical system are made through the slide selector switch on the AC panel.
-There is a remote operation panel also located on the AC panel (Figure 3.26.1).
+Your boat's AC electrical system operates on 120V/60Hz or 220V/50Hz from the generator and/ or shore power.
+The low CO gas powered generator (7.5kW) is driven by a self contained engine and provides connections to the AC electrical system through cables connected to the slide selector switch on the AC distribution panel.
 The generator has a built in cooling pump which draws cooling water through a seacock located in the aft machinery compartment.
-The raw water passes through a strainer before entering the engine cooling manifold.
-The seacock MUST be open in order for the generator to function.
+This water passes through a strainer before entering the engine cooling manifold.

-RAW WATER INTAKE

-WATER STRAINER

-The generator can draw fuel from both the port and starboard fuel tanks by means of a selector valve located at the aft of the fuel tanks (Figure 3.25.1)

-The generator fuel system is designed to run out of fuel with about 1/4 tank of fuel remaining, leaving a reserve of fuel for the propulsion engines.
-The exhaust from the generator passes through a high efficiency marine lift type water cooled muffler and is discharged by a flexible hose via a through hull fitting.
-The generator has a housing which acts as protection and a sound shield.
-It can be removed by pulling latches located on the housing.
+The generator draws fuel from the main fuel tank and is designed to run out of fuel with about 1/4 tank of fuel remaining, leaving a reserve of fuel for the propulsion engines.
+DO NOT run the generator set out of fuel because the fuel lines will draw in air and necessitate bleeding the system before restarting the unit.
+The generator should be shut off before the fuel

-Starting the Generator

-There is a remote operation panel also located on the Stereo, fishbox freezer plate, blower, generator panel (Figure 3.26.1).